micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

 ## How to run/edit this Project on your machine
 * HINTS:
-  * If you view this site via URL [PLACEHOLDER] you only see a webpage version of the GitHub repo's README.md file and you need to switch to the GitHub repo to see and download the code: [PLACEHOLDER]
+  * If you view this site via [micvolk.github.io/Buy-and-Rent-Price-Estimator-for-Apartments](https://micvolk.github.io/Buy-and-Rent-Price-Estimator-for-Apartments) you only see a webpage version of the GitHub repo's README.md file and you need to switch to the GitHub repo [github.com/micvolk/Buy-and-Rent-Price-Estimator-for-Apartments](https://github.com/micvolk/Buy-and-Rent-Price-Estimator-for-Apartments) to see and download the code.
   * Some defined filepaths in the modules described below may need to be manually adjusted for your machine!
 * Download this repo into a directory of your choice.
 * Create a new conda environment with configuration defined in *environment.yml*